osd: PG::do_peer crash when restarting other OSD in PG

 I pushed a wido_osd_fix branch that works around that assert.
 Need to restart with that fix and see where we end up!

-#3 Updated by Wido den Hollander about 8 years ago
+#3 Updated by Wido den Hollander over 8 years ago

 Ok, it took a while to get there, but after about 45 mins it got to: